ariannamethod/iamGrokky/README.md

 ## Webhook troubleshooting

 If the bot is not receiving updates, verify the Telegram webhook configuration.
-The webhook URL **must** point to `/webhook` on your domain without the bot token appended. `server.py` will try to fix the webhook on startup, and you can also run `python fix_webhook.py` manually.
+The webhook URL **must** point to `/webhook` on your domain without the bot token appended. `server.py` loads `.env` automatically, checks the webhook on startup and will attempt to repair it if a placeholder URL is detected.
+You can also run `python fix_webhook.py` manually.
 See [WEBHOOK_FIX_INSTRUCTIONS.md](WEBHOOK_FIX_INSTRUCTIONS.md) for step-by-step instructions.

 ## Project files